Survey Procedures In Dentistry

 Examination Method

-- The basic requirement is chair with a headrest and source of illumination.
+- The basic requirement is a chair with a headrest and a source of illumination.

-- The time for examination may ranges from few seconds to half an hour.
+- The time for examination may range from a few seconds to half an hour.

-- The test and retest procedure are conducted to minimize intraexaminer variability.
+- The test and retest procedures are conducted to minimize intraexaminer variability.

-- The inter examination variability is minimized by training calibration session.
+- The inter-examination variability is minimized by a training calibration session.

 Diagnostic aids